Performance Anomalies in Concurrent Data Structure Microbenchmarks: Background

 \section{Background}

-In this work we test three concurrent synthetic microbenchmarks, Setbench~\cite{setbench:brown}, Ascylib~\cite{ascylib}, and Synchrobench~\cite{synchro} for high speed CSet analysis.
-The key properties of each microbenchmark are summarized in Figure \ref{summary_microbenchmarks}.
-The benchmarks report the total operations per second performed on the CSet by \textit{n} threads based on a specified workload.
+In this work we test three concurrent synthetic microbenchmarks, Setbench~\cite{setbench:link}, Ascylib~\cite{ascylib}, and Synchrobench~\cite{synchro} for high speed CSet analysis.
+The key properties of each microbenchmark are summarized in Table \ref{summary_microbenchmarks}.
+The microbenchmarks report the total operations per second performed on the CSet by \textit{n} threads based on a specified workload.
 In particular, we study data structures that implement \textit{sets} of keys and provide operations to \textit{search}, \textit{insert} or \textit{delete} a key.
-The microbenchmarks allow users to specify parameters that include the number of threads (t), the experiment duration (d), the update rate (u), and the key range (r) contained within the set (i.e. [1, 200,000]).
+The microbenchmarks allow users to specify parameters that include the number of threads (\texttt{t}), the experiment duration (\texttt{d}), the update rate (\texttt{u}), and the key range (\texttt{r}) contained within the set (i.e. [1, 200,000]).

 Evaluating performance operations on an initially empty data structure will generate results that are misleading and not representative of average performance on a non-empty CSet.
 Therefore, microbenchmarks typically prefill the CSet before the experiment begins to contain a subset of keys less than or equal to the total range.
-The prefill size may be specified by the user as the \textit{initial} (i) prefill amount, or the microbenchmark may decide the prefill size using its own algorithm.
-For a duration of time (d), a microbenchmark runs in an experiment loop where threads are assigned keys from the specified key range based on a random uniform distribution, though other distributions are also possible.
+The prefill size may be specified by the user as the \textit{initial} (\texttt{i}) prefill amount, or the microbenchmark may decide the prefill size using its own algorithm.
+For a duration \texttt{d}, a microbenchmark runs in an experiment loop where \texttt{n} threads are assigned keys from the specified key range based on a random uniform distribution, though other distributions are also possible.
 Threads perform a combination of search or update operations based on experimental parameters.
-For example, if the specified update rate (u) is \textit{10\%}, the search rate is \textit{90\%}.
+For example, if the specified update rate (\texttt{u}) is \textit{10\%}, the search rate is \textit{90\%}.
 The microbenchmark either randomly splits the update rate across insert and delete operations, or employs its own algorithm to attempt to divide insert and delete operations equally.
 Microbenchmarks may offer the ability to specify independent insert and delete rates.
-This is discussed further in Section \ref{setbenchdescription}.
+This is discussed further in Section \ref{setbenchdescription} and Table 1.